Residential park operator responsibilities

 - to avert danger to life or valuable property

-- to read meters for services a resident is to pay for - eg water
+- to read meters for services a resident is to pay for, for example, water

 - to ensure compliance with statutory requirements relating to distances between structures at a reasonable time on a reasonable number of occasions